Chloromethyl chloroformate

-Chloromethyl chloroformate (CClO2CH2Cl), also known as palite gas, is a chemical compound developed into gas form and used for chemical warfare during World War I. It is a tearing agent designed to cause temporary blindness.
+Chloromethyl chloroformate (CClO2CH2Cl), also known as palite gas, is a chemical compound and used for chemical warfare during World War I. German forces used a mixture of chloromethyl chloroformate and dichloromethyl chloroformate called "K-Stoff", while French and other Allied forces used it under name "Palite".
+It is a tearing agent designed to cause temporary blindness.
 It is a colorless liquid with a penetrating, irritating odor.

 Industrially, chloromethyl chloroformate is used to manufacture other chemicals.